-Volodarsky et al. (2021) performed genetic testing in a cohort of patients with suspected CMT with 34 related genes.
-The researchers used genetic sequencing and copy number analysis and identified a large number of pathogenic variants that were novel and of unknown significance.
-The 2,517 patients resulted in a diagnostic yield of 15% in males and 21% in females.
-Vogt et al. (2020) evaluated genetic testing in patients who presented with neuropathy without a definite etiology in a neuromuscular clinic.
-The testing consisted of an inherited neuropathy panel (72-81 genes) by NGS.
-Of the 200 patients that were screened, 30 had pathogenic mutations and 83.3% of the positive mutations were in PMP22, TTR and GJB1.
-In four patients, the determination of pathogenic mutation altered the treatment management.
-Two of these patients were diagnosed with CMT1A and CMTX.
+Vogt et al. (2020) evaluated the clinical utility of genetic screening in individuals who presented with neuropathy without a confirmed etiology in a neuromuscular clinic.
+The testing consisted of an inherited neuropathy panel (72-81 genes) using NGS-based technology.
+Of the 200 participants screened, 30 had pathogenic mutations and 83.3% of the positive mutations were found in PMP22, TTR and GJB1.
+In four individuals, the determination of pathogenic mutation altered management.
+Two individuals undergoing treatment for demyelinating autoimmune neuropathy were diagnosed with CMT subtypes.
+The researchers determined that in this small study, although a minority of individuals with unsuspected inherited neuropathies tested positive, screening did alter management in a small percentage.

-Between 2010 and 2015, patients with inherited neuropathies in the genetic neuropathy clinic at Newcastle Hospitals NHS Foundation in Northern England were evaluated by NGS or WES (Bansagi et al. 2017).
-Genetic testing to rule out common mutations for PMP22 deletion/duplication, MFN2, and GJB1 was performed for all patients, and neurological and electrophysiological tests were used to identify candidates.
-One hundred and five patients from 73 families were ultimately included in the study, including distal motor neuropathy (n = 64), axonal neuropathy (n = 16), or complex disease impacting the motor nerves (n = 25).
+Between 2010 and 2015, individuals with inherited motor neuropathies seen at the genetic neuropathy clinic at Newcastle Hospitals NHS Foundation in Northern England were evaluated by NGS or WES (Bansagi et al., 2017) to study prevalence, genetic basis and clinical presentation of these neuropathies.
+Genetic testing to rule out common mutations for PMP22 deletion/duplication, MFN2, and GJB1 was performed for all participants, and neurological and electrophysiological tests were used to identify candidates.
+One hundred and five unique individuals from 73 families were ultimately included in the study, with symptoms including distal motor neuropathy (n = 64), axonal neuropathy (n = 16), or complex disease impacting the motor nerves (n = 25).
 Variant classification was based on the 2013 Association for Clinical Genetic Science Practice Guidelines.
-Twelve index patients were diagnosed from the NGS panel (26%) and 18 index patients from WES (45%).
-Candidate gene sequencing based on clinical presentation alone would have found a genetic diagnosis in only five of the 105 patients (4.7%).
+Twelve index participants were diagnosed from the NGS panel (26%) and 18 index participants from WES (45%).
+Candidate gene sequencing based on clinical presentation alone found a genetic diagnosis in only five of the 105 participants (4.7%).
 Overall, causative mutations were found in 26 of 73 families, resulting in a 35.6% detection rate.
-The diagnostic rate in the distal motor neuropathy group was 32.5%, which was higher than what was reported previously.
+The diagnostic rate in the distal motor neuropathy group was 32.5% and a likely causative mutation was found in an additional 10%, which was higher than what was reported previously.
 Many of the positive genes were the same between the distal motor neuropathy and axonal neuropathy group, suggesting that disease classifications may need to change.

-Nam et al. (2016) researched the clinical utility of a 73 IPN gene targeted NGS panel in 78 Korean families affected with IPN (89 affected and 46 unaffected individuals).
+Nam et al. (2016) researched the clinical utility of a 73 gene targeted NGS panel in 78 Korean families affected with IPN (89 affected and 46 unaffected individuals).
 Fifteen individuals were already known to have the common PMP22 duplication variant in CMT1.
-In addition, 300 health Korean controls were included in the analysis.
+In addition, 300 healthy Korean controls were included in the analysis.
 Clinical information collected included age of onset, motor and sensory impairments, deep tendon reflexes, muscle atrophy, and nerve conduction studies.
 Variants were filtered using population frequency and pathogenicity scores from various bioinformatics tools.
 Putative causative variants were confirmed using Sanger sequencing.
 In the 15 individuals with a known PMP22 duplication, the gene panel results for read depth for PMP22 and TEKT3 in the duplicated region, when compared to 5 non-duplicated health controls, were significantly higher at 1.49 and 1.47, respectively.
 This demonstrates that this panel can detect the common CMT1 variant.
-In remaining study participants 15 pathogenic or likely pathogenic variants with identified in 25 patients from 17 families.
-Eight mutations had not been previously identified as pathogenic but segregated with disease in affected family members.
+In the remaining study participants, 15 pathogenic or likely pathogenic variants in eight genes were identified in 25 individuals from 17 families.
+Eight mutations had not been previously identified as pathogenic but were segregated with impacted individuals in each family group.
 In this remaining group, the diagnostic yield was 27%.
 If the common PMP22 duplication is taken into account, 32 of 78 families could be diagnosed using this panel.